Battle of Cape St. George Facts

 Battle of Cape St. George Summary

-The American forces were not able to intercept the Japanese destroyer transports before they were able to land the more than 900 soldiers and supplies at Buka Island.
+The American forces could not intercept the Japanese destroyer transports before they could land the more than 900 soldiers and supplies at Buka Island.
 The ships then embarked an equivalent number of Navy sailors (the Army forces took their place), and started their return to Rabaul.
-At approximately 0140, the Japanese ships were seen on radar by the U.S. destroyers.
+At approximately 0140, the Japanese ships were seen on the radar by the U.S. destroyers.

 Battle of Cape St. George Conclusions

-Although not known at the time, the Battle of Cape St. George would mark the end of the Japanese resistance in the Solomon Islands and the end of the Tokyo Express.
-The battle would also be an example of the successes of the Allies to gain and maintain superiority in night maritime combat thanks to the advances in radar technology.
-After the battle, there would not be another surface engagement in the Pacific Theater of War until the Battle of Saipan in June of 1944.
+Although unknown then, the Battle of Cape St. George marked the end of the Japanese resistance in the Solomon Islands and the end of the Tokyo Express.
+The battle would also be an example of the Allies’ successes in gaining and maintaining superiority in night maritime combat thanks to the advances in radar technology.
+After the battle, there would not be another surface engagement in the Pacific Theater of War until the Battle of Saipan in June 1944.

 Battle of Cape St. George References